-Speak with your doctor about checking your 25-hydroxy (25-OH) vitamin D level, and ask if supplementation may be needed.
+Speak with your doctor about checking your 25-hydroxy (25-OH) vitamin D level and ask if supplementation may be needed.
 In the United States, everyone who lives north of a latitude line connecting Atlanta and Los Angeles will synthesize very little D during the winter, as the sun’s angle is too steep to be effective.
 Therefore, it is helpful to know your levels in the summer and winter and adjust dosing accordingly.
-Look for supplements that provide D3 (cholecalciferol) rather than D2 (ergocalciferol).
-The Weil Vitamin Advisor is a good source of high quality vitamin D products.
+Look for supplements that provide D3 (cholecalciferol) rather than D2 (ergocalciferol) and are preferably in an oil as drops or softgel form.

 |Find the very latest on a variety of topics, including healthy living, longevity, well-being, recipes - as well as photos of Dr. Weil’s daily life, gardening adventures and wellness travels.
 Follow on Facebook today!
 You can also find him on Instagram and Twitter.|